 This gas water heater was manufactured to voluntary safety standards to reduce the likelihood of a flammable vapor ignition incident.
 New technology used in meeting these standards makes this product more sensitive to installation errors or improper installation environments.
-Please review the Installation Checklist found at the end of the installation instructions section and make any required installation upgrades or changes.
+Please review the Installation Checklist and make any required installation upgrades or changes.